-Percy Ludgate was born on 2nd Aug.
-1883 in Townshend Street, Skibbereen (see Figure 9).
-We have traced the Ludgates back to his great-grandfather Matthew Ludgate, who lived at Marble Hill in the early 1700s [25].
-His great-grandfather John Ludgate and grandfather Robert Ludgate farmed nearby [29].
-His father was an ex-soldier, Michael Edward Ludgate, from Kilshannig, Mallow, Co.Cork.
-His mother Mary Ann Ludgate née McMahon, was born in Iden, Sussex, of an Anglo-Irish military family [25][28].
-After Michael retired to Skibbereen in Co.Cork in 1876 [25] he in 1882 advertised as a shorthand tutor [30].
-Percy was born in Skibbereen in 1883, the eighth and youngest child.
-From 1883 on there is a gap of 7 years during which the family's whereabouts are as yet unknown.
+Percy Ludgate was born on August 2, 1883 in Townshend Street, Skibbereen (see Figure 9).
+We have traced the Ludgates back to his great-great-grandfather Matthew Ludgate, who lived at Marble Hill in the early 1700s.25 His great-grandfather John Ludgate and grandfather Robert Ludgate farmed nearby.29 His father was an ex-soldier, Michael Edward Ludgate, from Kilshannig, Mallow, Co.
+Cork.
+His mother Mary Ann Ludgate née McMahon, was born in Iden, Sussex, of an Anglo-Irish military family.^{25,28} After Michael retired to Skibbereen in Co.
+Cork in 1876, 25 he in 1882 advertised as a shorthand tutor.30 Percy was born in Skibbereen in 1883, the eighth and youngest child.
+From 1883 on there is a gap of seven years during which the family's whereabouts are as yet unknown.